tzoght/minimal-mistakes/_posts/2017-04-04-draw-the-owl.markdown

 ---
 <iframe width="560" height="315" src="https://www.youtube.com/embed/dwSe2imUyvg?ecver=1" frameborder="0" allowfullscreen></iframe>

-I first watched this <a class="page__taxonomy-item"  href="https://www.youtube.com/watch?v=dwSe2imUyvg">YouTube video</a>, four years ago.
+I first watched this [YouTube Add](https://www.youtube.com/watch?v=dwSe2imUyvg), four years ago.
 I occasionally mention it, in passing conversations, and I get two types of reactions:

 * Are you kidding me ?
 Not my cup of tea, I don't buy this
 * This is cool, I am in love with the idea ...